shuntakeuch1/ptcf/README.md

-## ptcf
-This tool is PlantUML To Class Files
+## This tool is PlantUML To Class Files

 don't quick start
 <!-- ``` -->